RidleyB/sen/content/_races/construct.md

 **Home-World:** {{ page.world | capitalize }}

 **Description:** Contructs are one of the newest additions to Sen, and one the first native race of the city, second only to the Half-Elf.
 Created in the later years of the era of discovery, they are brought to life through a blend of magic and technology, seeking purpose and identity in a world of flesh and blood.
-They were created by a gifted wizard The Contructs gaining sentience was a surprising addition to their creation, to which the Contructs attribute to a god of their own creation, Automachus.
+The Contructs gaining sentience was a surprising addition to their creation, to which the Contructs attribute to a god of their own creation, Automachus.

 <!--more-->